wdawson/okta.github.io/_source/_docs/api/resources/roles.md

 Adds an app target for an `APP_ADMIN` role assignment.

 Adding the first app target changes the scope of the role assignment from applying to all app targets to applying to the specified target.

+Adding an app target will override any existing instance targets of the app.
+For example, if someone was assigned to administer a specific Facebook instance, calling this endpoint with `facebook` for `appName`, would make them administrator for all Facebook instances.

 ##### Request Parameters
 {:.api .api-request .api-request-params}